Dvorak, New World Symphony - 1st Mvt Dvorak - New World Symphony - 4th Movement 4th Movement continued... Schostakovich 2nd Piano Concerto

-Born in Dublin, Ireland, Derek Gleeson studied piano, percussion, composition and conducting at the music conservatories of Dublin, London and Vienna, and film scoring at the University of California, Los Angeles.
+Born in Dublin, Ireland, (a U.S./Irish dual citizen.), Derek Gleeson studied piano, percussion, composition and conducting at the music conservatories of Dublin, London and Vienna, and film scoring at the University of California, Los Angeles.
 By the age of 11, Gleeson was the recipient of many piano and percussion competition prizes within Ireland and Great Britain.
-At the age of 15, he was selected to represent Ireland as an orchestral musician in the European Community Youth Orchestra, where he had the opportunity to perform at the great European music festivals, such as Salzburg, Edinburgh and Lucerne Festivals under Maestros Herbert von Karajan, Claudio Abbado, Leonard Bernstein and Sir George Solti.
+At the age of 15 he represented Ireland as an orchestral musician in the European Community Youth Orchestra, where he had the opportunity to perform at the great European music festivals, such as Salzburg, Edinburgh and Lucerne Festivals under Maestros Herbert von Karajan, Claudio Abbado, Leonard Bernstein, Sir George Solti and others.
 These early experiences moved him specifically toward a career in conducting.
-In 1984 he was prize winner in the Shell/London Symphony Orchestra music scholarship program.
+In 1984 he was a prize winner in the Shell/London Symphony Orchestra music scholarship program.

-As a freelance orchestral musician, Gleeson performed with most of the British orchestras, including the London Symphony Orchestra, the BBC Orchestras, the Bournemouth Symphony Orchestra and the Chamber Orchestra of Europe, before directing his time exclusively to conducting and composition in 1989.
-He was Music Director of the Rűckert Orchestra of Dublin (1990 through 1993) and, since 1997, he has been Music Director and Conductor of the Dublin Philharmonic Orchestra.
+As a freelance musician, Gleeson performed with most of the British orchestras, including The London Symphony Orchestra, the BBC Orchestras, the Bournemouth Symphony Orchestra and the Chamber Orchestra of Europe, as well as European jazz and pop ensembles (e.g., EuroJazz, NYJO, and Clannad) before directing his time exclusively to conducting and composition in 1989.
+He was Music Director of the Rűckert Orchestra of Dublin (1990 through 1993), and since 1997, he has been Music Director of The Dublin Philharmonic Orchestra.

 "His Mahler's Fifth Symphony was glorious."
 The Irish Times (Dublin)

-An ardent champion of contemporary music, Gleeson has provided many premier performances of works by living composers, his own works also having been broadcasted in Europe and the U.S. Percussionist Evelyn Glennie has commissioned him to compose a concerto for her.
-His recordings as conductor include premieres of contemporary American and Irish composers with both the Dublin Philharmonic Orchestra and Philharmonia Bulgarica.
+An ardent champion of contemporary music, Gleeson has provided many premier performances of works by living composers, his own works also being performed in Europe and the U.S. In 2004, Gleeson's concert work titled "Buenos Aires" premiered in Buenos Aires, Argentina.
+His recordings as conductor include premieres of contemporary American and Irish composers with The Dublin Philharmonic Orchestra and Philharmonia Bulgarica.

-Gleeson has conducted the premier CD recording of Tchaikovsky's oratorio, Ode To Joy, The Original Romeo & Juliet Fantasy Overture, and Prokofiev's Zdravitsa with the London Philharmonic Orchestra and Choir, released on Carlton Classics/IMP Masters.
+Derek Gleeson has conducted the premier CD recording of Tchaikovsky's oratorio, Ode To Joy, The Original Romeo & Juliet Fantasy Overture, and Prokofiev's Zdravitsa with The London Philharmonic Orchestra and Choir, (Carlton Classics/IMP Masters).

 "Performances are entirely convincing, polished and stylish under Irish conductor Gleeson's able leadership."
 In Tune Magazine